Skip to main content

 How you'll learn

-In addition to the four 30-credit modules studied on the course, if you wish to go on to apply for direct entry to Level 5 of the degree apprenticeship, you'll also need to complete a 'Readiness for Practice' portfolio.
-This demonstrates that you've met the requirements of the Professional Capabilities Framework for Social Work at the appropriate level.
+After completing this course, you may apply for direct entry to Level 5 of the apprenticeship.
+To do this, you'll need to complete a 'Readiness for Practice' portfolio.
+This shows you’ve met the Professional Capabilities Framework requirements at the right level.

 Entry requirements